 The course will discuss how to make budgeting in local governments a financial management tool in strategic planning and control processes.
 In this context, the course will examine the stages in budgeting processes, their impact on the sustainability of local governments, and the importance of stakeholders’ participation in the budgeting process.

 This course aims to provide a general outlook on corporate governance principles and the implementation of governance principles in different enterprises and industries.
 It also discusses the three pillars of sustainability, including environmental, social, and governance parameters in a business environment.
-In this frame, the course gives many examples from local and international companies.
+The course gives many examples from local and international companies in this frame.

-This course covers the following topics: principles of project management, project types, selection of strategic projects, the role of project manager, the stages and activities of project management, project cost and capital budgeting, project scheduling, and follow-up processes.
+This course covers the following topics: project management principles, project types, selection of strategic projects, the role of the project manager, the stages and activities of project management, project cost and capital budgeting, project scheduling, and follow-up processes.

-This course aims to provide the participants with basic knowledge about capital markets and capital market institutions and their operations, together with the skills to make research on and analyze the developments in this realm.
-In this context, subjects such as stock market business in the World and Turkey, different capital market instruments, trading and pricing in capital markets, indexation and the analyses of indices, and the regulation and supervision of capital markets will be covered.
+This course aims to provide the participants with basic knowledge about capital markets and capital market institutions and their operations, together with the skills to conduct research on and analyze the developments in this realm.
+In this context, subjects such as stock market business in the World and Turkey, different capital market instruments, trading and pricing in capital markets, indexation and indices analyses, and the regulation and supervision of capital markets will be covered.
 In addition, the roles of various global and domestic capital market institutions and the role of capital markets in the national economy will be discussed.

-The course aims to introduce the participants to key issues related to the international financial markets which became much more integrated due to the globalization process and to develop the skills of the participants to understand and interpret the behavior of financial institutions and the operation of global markets within the framework of modern finance theory.
+The course aims to introduce the participants to critical issues related to the international financial markets, which have become much more integrated due to the globalization process, and to develop the skills of the participants to understand and interpret the behavior of financial institutions and the operation of global markets within the framework of modern finance theory.
 The content of the course includes topics such as the structure and functioning of equity, bond markets, and foreign exchange markets.
-It also focuses on specific topics that include raising capital in domestic and international equity and bond markets, project finance, and the microstructure of major financial markets.
+It also focuses on specific issues, including raising capital in domestic and international equity and bond markets, project finance, and the microstructure of major financial markets.
 In addition, the course will cover the impact of globalization on markets, asset allocation, and the real economy.
-The theoretical framework will be supported by empirical evidence and by analysis of real-world financial instruments and financial policy issues.
+The theoretical framework will be supported by empirical evidence and analysis of real-world financial instruments and policy issues.

 The course delivers the concepts and models underlying the analysis and pricing of financial derivatives.
-The main aim of the course is to provide the participants with basic skills to understand the operation of derivative products and markets and to teach them how to use these products for different purposes.
-During the course, special emphasis will be given to the derivative products which are most commonly traded in World markets.
-The content of the course also includes basic properties of forwards, futures, and options contracts and various product strategies that might be developed using those derivatives contracts.
-In addition, topics such as the Black and Scholes Model, The Binomial Model, Arbitrage and Risk-Neutral Pricing, Greeks and Hedging Schemes, American Options, Exotic Options, Structured Products, Historical and Implied Volatility will be covered.
+The study's main aim is to provide the participants with essential skills to understand the operation of derivative products and markets and to teach them how to use these products for different purposes.
+During the course, particular emphasis will be given to the derivative products most commonly traded in World markets.
+However, the system's content includes basic properties of forwards, futures, options contracts, and various product strategies that might be developed using those derivatives contracts.
+In addition, topics such as the Black and Scholes Model, The Binomial Model, Arbitrage and Risk-Neutral Pricing, Greeks and Hedging Schemes, American Options, Exotic Options, Structured Products, and Historical and Implied Volatility will be covered.

-This course will examine how businesses make an assessment of, control, and transfer risk.
-The goal is to engage the participants in the active discovery of risk management principles.
+This course will examine how businesses assess, control, and transfer risk.
+The goal is to engage the participants in actively discovering risk management principles.
 Students will be prepared to function in a business environment, developing an awareness of the challenges, the tools, and the process of designing and implementing a risk management program.
-The risk management process involves identification of risks and associated potential costs, analysis of the causes of financial loss, determination of various strategies to treat risk, selection of strategies appropriate to the goals and objectives of the business, implementation of the selected strategies, management, and monitoring of results.
+The risk management process involves the identification of risks and associated potential costs, analysis of the causes of financial loss, determination of various strategies to treat risk, selection of methods appropriate to the goals and objectives of the business, implementation of the selected plans, management, and monitoring of results.

-This course covers alternative financial intermediation systems which are defined as non-bank and other than basic capital market instruments.
-In this context, financing types such as microfinance, angel investments, venture capital, private equity, crowdfunding, and Islamic finance instruments like Mudharabah / Musharakah that can be used for financing entrepreneurs will be covered by referring to some real practices.
-Private Market operating at Borsa Istanbul will also be analyzed as an alternative way of fundraising for start-ups.
+This course covers alternative financial intermediation systems, which are defined as non-bank and other than basic capital market instruments.
+In this context, financing types such as microfinance, angel investments, venture capital, private equity, crowdfunding, and Islamic finance instruments like Mudharabah / Musharakah that can be used for financing entrepreneurs will be covered by referring to some fundamental practices.
+In addition, the private Market operating at Borsa Istanbul will also be analyzed as an alternative way of fundraising for start-ups.

-The management process consists of five basic management functions: Planning, Organization, execution, Coordination, and Audit & Control.
-In this course, “Audit and Internal Control” which is one of the main management functions will be discussed.
-This course is designed to provide an overview of the fundamentals of audit and internal control, which is one of the key components and safety valves of corporate governance, good governance, and enterprise risk management processes.
-In the scope of the course; the fundamentals end basic topics related to audit and internal control in the course plan below will be discussed comparatively from time to time with the accounting and internal audit processes and will be examined in a theoretical/practical and interactive manner in the light of enterprise risk management, top corporated company perspective and the latest approaches in the world.
-In addition to the important issues related to internal control, the latest version of the COSO integrated internal control approach, which is the gold standard for most institutional enterprises, will be examined.
-Furthermore, in addition to the basic topics covered in the course, students will be aware of the following multiple benefits and added values that the audit and internal control function provide to businesses from a corporate governance perspective: (Enabling Corporate Governance and Corporate Risk Management, Reducing Risks, Compliance with Laws and Regulations, Reliable / Accurate Financial Reporting, Efficient and Effective Conduct of Activities, Achieving Business Goals and Objectives, Ensuring Business Continuity / Sustainability and Accountability, Ensuring Process Control / Efficiency, Improving Internal / External Communication, Development, and Growth of business, Increasing Institutionalization Level, Increasing Company Image and Competitiveness, etc)
+The management process consists of five essential functions: Planning, Organization, execution, Coordination, and Audit & Control.
+In this course, “Audit and Internal Control,” one of the primary management functions, will be discussed.
+This course is designed to provide an overview of the fundamentals of audit and internal control, one of the critical components and safety valves of corporate governance, good governance, and enterprise risk management processes.
+In the course scope, the fundamentals end essential topics related to audit and internal control in the course plan below will be discussed comparatively from time to time with the accounting and internal audit processes.
+They will be examined in a theoretical/practical and interactive manner in the light of enterprise risk management, top corporate company perspective, and the latest approaches in the world.
+In addition to the critical issues related to internal control, the newest version of the COSO integrated internal control approach, which is the gold standard for most institutional enterprises, will be examined.
+Furthermore, in addition to the essential topics covered in the course, students will be aware of the following multiple benefits and added values that the audit and internal control function provide to businesses from a corporate governance perspective: (Enabling Corporate Governance and Corporate Risk Management, Reducing Risks, Compliance with Laws and Regulations, Reliable / Accurate Financial Reporting, Efficient and Effective Conduct of Activities, Achieving Business Goals and Objectives, Ensuring Business Continuity / Sustainability and Accountability, Ensuring Process Control / Efficiency, Improving Internal / External Communication, Development, and Growth of business, Increasing Institutionalization Level, Increasing Company Image and Competitiveness, etc.)